Call Today! 888-234-8376

-Since the timeline on most life insurance approvals is around 6-12 weeks, you will want to plan accordingly.
-Please note: NON RESIDENTS— the general rue of thumb in order to qualify— you have to be in U.S. for at least 90 consecutive days.
-Therefore, a non U.S. citizen can get life insurance in the United States simply by being present and available in the U.S.
+Since the timeline on most life insurance approvals is around 6–12 weeks, you will want to plan accordingly.
+Please note: NON RESIDENTS—the general rue of thumb in order to qualify—you have to be in U.S. for at least 90 consecutive days.
+Therefore, a non U.S. citizen can get a life insurance policy in the United States simply by being present and available in the country.

 How long will it take?

 The life insurance company will want to see medical records.
 This can take a great deal of time.
 Please don’t expect this process to happen overnight.
 Technology has helped expedite this process dramatically, but it can still take weeks to procure attending physician statements from a physician in another country.
 Therefore, it is best to plan on the process of obtaining life insurance for non U.S. residents taking at least 8 weeks so that you do not run out of time.

 The insurance regulations of some countries prevent their residents from purchasing life insurance outside their country of residence.

 This is going to vary by life insurance company, some can be more limiting than others.

 Life insurance for Visa holders, Green card holders, and permanent residents